Back to blog

 9 min read

-Freelancer Portfolio: The Essential Sections You Need
+Freelancer Portfolio Website: Essential Sections You Need

-Here's exactly what to include.
+Here's exactly what to include on your portfolio website.

-The Must-Have Sections
+The Must-Have Portfolio Website Sections

 1. Clear Value Proposition (Above the Fold)